logan-0623/DBN-generate/README.md

-# Dual-Modal Deep Belief Network with Fusion
+#  Deep Belief Network-Driven Imputation for Incomplete Modalities

 This repository contains an implementation of a Dual-Modal Deep Belief Network (DBN) with a fusion mechanism for handling dual-modal data.
 The network is designed to work with two different modalities of data and fuse them to perform a classification task.